-Leah Croucher: Remains identified as missing Milton Keynes teenager
+Leah Croucher: Body identified as missing Milton Keynes teenager

 - Published

-Human remains found in the loft of a house in Milton Keynes have been identified as missing teenager Leah Croucher.
+A body found in the loft of a house in Milton Keynes has been identified as teenager Leah Croucher, police said.

 Thames Valley Police said a post-mortem examination was inconclusive as to the cause of death.